 Rhea County National Bank continued to thrive and in 2002, bank management seized the opportunity to expand by building an office in Soddy Daisy, Tennessee, in Hamilton County.
 The decision to change the bank’s name was made to allow the institution to become more competitive outside of Rhea County.
 Bank employees provided suggestions for the new name.
 Community National Bank was chosen for its representation of the bank’s community-oriented commitment.
 The bank’s newest facility is located in Spring City.
 The Spring City Branch was moved from the original Main Office building to a new location on Rhea County Highway in Spring City, in May of 2007.

-Today, Community National Bank is under the leadership of Mr. J. Sherman Barnett, who is its President and Chief Executive Officer.
+Today, Community National Bank is under the leadership of Mr. Phil Barnes, who is its President and Chief Executive Officer.
 The combination of Rossville Bank and Community National Bank allows us to offer an expanded product and service line, as well as more locations, to our customers in both Georgia and Tennessee.
 It is our pledge to remember that we work for all of you … in each of our communities.
 We are the same people that you know and have worked with over the years, and we invite you to get acquainted with all of the employees at Community National Bank’s six locations.
 We are a strong, solid, community-minded bank, committed to providing you outstanding products with exceptional service.

 We are Community National Bank!